Mining Engineering Bachelor's Degree

 • Mechanical engineering

-The mining engineering degree prepares students to address the challenges of modern mining practices and positions them for a leadership role in the mining industry.
+Get a degree in mining engineering.
+Address the challenges of modern mining practices.
+Take on a leadership role in the mining industry.

 Mission Statement